steadylearner/react-easy-markdown/README.md

 ## Substitute shortcuts for every .md files?

 Refer to [convertdir.js] and `$node convertdir.js <withshorcut> <withoutit>`.
-For example, type `$node convertdir.js posts GitHub` in your CLI.

 It will substitute shorcuts and use whole link for your .md files.